pradeepti88/task-management-graphql/README.md

 This application codebase has two folders

-- client/task-management : This folder contains the frontend codebase (React + GraphQL using Apollo Client)
+- client : This folder contains the frontend codebase (React + GraphQL using Apollo Client)
 - server : This folder contains the backend codebase (NodeJS + GraphQL using Apollo Server)

 README files of individual folders have more information on how to install and test